Trip Length: 7 days, 6 nights

 Highlights: Visit magical Iceland!
 This is our signature Iceland trip, and our custom itinerary logistics allows travel companions to either trek or mountain bike by day, while being together each morning and evening.
 Travel in expansive, other-worldly scenery; Hike to massive waterfalls; Trek or Mountain bike the famed Laugavegurinn Trail; Take a healthy soak in a natural geothermal hot spring;

-Trip Price: This trip is $3399 per person, multiple person discounts are available.
-This includes all private transport, airport door to airport door; 2 nights lodging, 4 nights camping fees+gear; all meals from breakfast Day 2 through Lunch Day 6; one dedicated trekking guide and one dedicated mountain bike guide Days 1 through Day 6; all shower& bathroom fees for each day at huts/camps; All high-end, expedition quality;camping equipment except sleeping bag is included, Snacks each day of trekking and riding also included, as is unlimited filtered pure Icelandic drinking water, .
+Trip Price: This trip is $3999 per person, multiple person discounts are available.
+This includes all private transport, airport door to airport door; 2 nights hotel lodging, 4 nights camping fees + daily showers; all meals from breakfast Day 2 through Lunch Day 6; one dedicated trekking guide and one dedicated mountain bike guide Days 1 through Day 6; all shower& bathroom fees for each day at huts/camps; All high-end, expedition quality camping equipment except sleeping bag is included, Snacks each day of trekking and riding also included, as is unlimited filtered pure Icelandic drinking water, .

 Day 1 – Today is designed to accommodate those who got in a day or two earlier, so they can get in some activity while also allowing those on a tighter budget or less time to arrive just this morning to the Reykjavik airport.
 We’ll have a shuttle available at the arrival airport, and we’ll meet in the late morning at our group hotel and then head out to Hveragerdi, which has some great hiking and biking trails.
 Hveragerdi has some of Iceland’s most active and interesting mud pots and geothermic activities, including our first of several natural hot springs!
 The trail is approx 9 kilometers one way, is mostly downhill, and takes a few hours.
 Mountain bikers will get to ride this trail twice today!
 We then return to Reykjavik for dinner and an early night to bed.
 Thus, you will be in Reykjavik, with a full day of hiking or riding under your belt already, and well rested for tomorrow’s early start to the highlands.
 We took this picture at about 2 a.m. in early August, having nearly twenty four hour sunlight is really cool!